cmtm/myCourses-shedder/README.md

 Install on chrome
 =================

-Right-click the link below and select "Save Link As...: to download the extension to your desktop.
+Right-click the link below and select "Save Link As..." to download the extension to your desktop.

 https://raw.github.com/chrisMorin/myCourses-shedder/master/chrome/mCshedder.crx